jorgeserras/BattleBit/index.md

 #### Gaussian mixture model strategy

-To handle disjoint score distributions, a method based on a Gaussian Mixture Model (GMM) is employed.
+To handle disjoint score distributions, a method based on a Gaussian Mixture Model (GMM) is employed adapted by [<a href="#ref4">4</a>].
 Commonly used in classification and clustering problems, GMMs are probabilistic models that assume data is generated from a finite mixture of Gaussian distributions with unknown parameters.
 Most real-world phenomena has Gaussian like distributions.
 In the present system, score distributions are modeled as a mixture of two Gaussian curves.
 Labeling each score becomes a classification problem among two classes _C1_ and _C2_, representing normality and abnormality respectively.
 Such is interpreted as uncovering the value of _P(C1,C2|y)_ for each score value _y_, which can be obtained by employing Bayes Rule
 <p align="center">
         <img src="assets/images/Bayes_rule.png">
 </p>